 Located in the library, Yawn will resurface after the player while they're looking for a specific book.
 Yawn functions exactly like it did in the previous battle and will slither throughout the environment in its attempts to bite and poison the player.
 Unlike the first encounter, this battle is mandatory as finally killing Yawn is the only way to trigger it knocking the bookcase and revealing a book the player needs.

 If the player is poisoned this time they are left to carry on without any assist.
 Though by this point blue herbs to cure the poison are now accessible and can be found throughout the mansion.
-Any of the damage inflicted on Yawn previously will have had no effect and Yawn still retains the same amount of damage to be killed - again, roughly around 10 shotgun shots or 4-5 grenade launcher rounds.
+Any of the damage inflicted on Yawn previously will have had no effect and Yawn now requires a significant amount more punishment to beat.

 Lisa Trevor Part I